Home » Stamp Act

 Stamp Act facts

-The British Parliament made a decision to install the Stamp Act on March 22, 1765 but it was not schedule to take effect until November 1st.
+The British Parliament made a decision to install the Stamp Act on March 22, 1765 but it was not scheduled to take effect until November 1st of the same year.
 This gave the colonist half a year to let the government know their opinion.

 American colonies were obliged to pay a fee on almost every piece of paper used for legal documents, licenses, etc.